 If you’re spending your time Day Trading, you’re not just squandering your wealth, you’re squandering your health and your time and your youth and your life on something that isn’t really needed by society and accordingly, something that I don’t think is going to be much of an asset for you on the day of judgment.

 So while I’m not going to tell you that from a technical perspective Day Trading is strictly haram, I don’t think dedicating yourself to such an activity is in line with the spirit of the Quran and Sunnah.

 The two main points I want you to take from this article are:

 - It is a near mathematical certainty that you will lose your money Day Trading.

-- Day Trading is at least frowned upon from an Islamic ethics perspectives, if not outright prohibited.
+- Dedicating oneself to something as valueless as Day Trading is probably frowned upon from an Islamic ethics perspectives, if not outright prohibited.

 Food for thought at least.